cindyawho/mlh-htf2024-project/README.md

 - delete :root variables in other folders
 - use state to limit amount of characters on blog post summaries
 - add filter section to blogs
+- add testimonials or pictures from events on events page

 #### Credits
 Credit to Inspirations: